Susan Atkins fell in love with Charles Manson the minute she met him in San Francisco. She loved him so much that she obeyed his orders to kill.

 “She kept begging and pleading and begging and pleading and I got sick of listening to it, so I stabbed her.”

-But what else do we know about the life of Susan Atkins, one of Charles Manson’s most devoted followers?
+But what’s the full story of Susan Atkins, one of Charles Manson’s most devoted followers?

 Susan Atkins had a complicated childhood.